peterdv/pyreststore/README.rst

 If You are capable and willing to do this, please dig in - and consider contributing here.
-We have a single enterprise deployment of a slightly adapted version of pyreststore, but we do not have ressources to support pyreststore in general.
+We have a single enterprise deployment of a slightly adapted version of pyreststore, but I do not have ressources to support pyreststore in general.

 If You decide to go ahead, please read the ``LICENSE`` file, it should be wide enough to fit most purposes.